History

 Significant National People: Mary Seacole, Florence Nightingale and Eva Lowe |

-Changes beyond living memory: History of Transport |
+Changes within living memory: History of Transport |

 Year 2

-Significant Local People, Places and Events : Sir John Alcock and Arthur Brown |
+Significant Local People, Places and Events: Sir John Alcock and Arthur Brown |

 Year 3